Menayer/Weather-Journal-App/README.md

 or you can download as Zip file from Code button in my repo

 ## Development
-- To be written.
-- To be written.
-- In JavaScript i've done the following:

-    * To be written.
+- Replaced the default HTML and CSS files with my own style.
+- Build the server.js file and the routes inside it.
+- Build the JavaScript to accept user input and query the zip code using the api and set the back result to the UI elements.

 ## References